AWikia/XP_Q.Qore_Database/README.md

 When XP Q.Qore is being under development, this repo must be open so as to port out the changes (Especially for the scripts)

-This work is done separately from Pokémon Essentials
+This work is done separately from Pokémon Essentials and is not tied to a specific Qora Qore Channel

 Contents from this repo are free to use with credits